 Welcome to MU Gene Zoos and Crop Gardens

 The MU Gene Zoos and Crop Gardens are exciting places where you can view the diversity of some of the plants that are important to humans living in Missouri and the world.
-We have selected six groups of plants that serve human needs for food, feed, energy, and industrial products.
+We have selected five groups of plants that serve human needs for food, feed, energy, and industrial products or are toxic to humans and animals.
 Demonstrations on display include selection and breeding history, including modern techniques such as biotechnology; adaptation to Missouri's climate and the effects of environmental signals on plant development; specific uses of plants or plant parts; and the amazing effects of single genes on plant structure and function.

 Thank you for your interest and return often.